shafiqdeb/Hotel-Booking-Demand-Analysis/README.md

 ![GitHub](https://img.shields.io/github/license/rfordatascience/tidytuesday)

 The dataset consists of `29` columns and `119390` rows and held three years worth of transactions ranging from October 2014 until September 2017.
-It also includes booking details for both city hotel and resort hotel.
-It includes hotel reservation information such as the booking date, length of stay, the number of adults, children, and babies, as well as the availability of parking spaces, among other attributes.
+It includes booking details for both City Hotel and Resort Hotel.
+The dataset also includes hotel reservation information such as the booking date, length of stay, the number of adults, children, and babies, as well as, the availability of parking spaces, among other attributes.

 > [!NOTE]
 > All personally identifiable information has been carefully removed from the dataset to ensure privacy.